 CPP brings together the world's largest pharmaceutical companies advancing novel promising treatments for people living with Parkinson's together to collaborate as opposed to compete with one another.
 Additional stakeholders that participate in CPP include leading academic investigators, government agencies, patient organizations and regulatory agencies.
 The mission of CPP's global initiative is to share data, expertise and resources to develop tools to accelerate the development of safe and effective therapies for Parkinson's.
-CPP was launched in 2015 as a partnership between difference.
-Progress to date includes development of a global integrated database consisting of data from over 9,000 people with Parkinson's from around the world.
+CPP was launched in 2015 as a partnership between Parkinson's UK and C-Path, two nonprofit organizations that joined forces across the globe to make a difference.
+Progress to date includes development of a global integrated database consisting of data from over 9,000 people with

+Parkinson's from around the world.
 The data in this unified database has been used to achieve regulatory endorsement of the first imaging biomarker for PD clinical trials and to describe disease progression of subjects with specific genetic mutations.
 CPP is now focused on bringing onboard large data streams from wearable apps and remote sensors in order to model the progression of both motor and nonmotor symptoms from people with PD in their own home settings.
 The focus of all of CPP's efforts is aimed at listening to what is important to people living with Parkinson's.
 The fastest growing brain disease is Parkinson's with more than six million people affected by the disease worldwide.

-Several Board members of the Pacific Crest Trail Association joined John on the last leg of his 2,650-mile hike and presented him with a completion medal at the end.
+Several Board members of the Pacific Crest Trail Association joined John on the last leg of his 2,650-mile hike and presented him with a completion metal at the end.